Salsa music

-Salsa music is a style of Latin American music.
+Salsa music is a style of Latin American music, combining elements of Cuban and Puerto Rican influences.
 Because most of the basic musical components predate the labeling of salsa, there have been many controversies regarding its origin.
-Most songs considered as salsa are primarily based on son montuno, with elements of mambo, Latin jazz, bomba, plena and guaracha.
-All of these elements are adapted to fit the basic son montuno template when performed within the context of salsa.
+Most songs considered as salsa are primarily based on son montuno and son cubano, with elements of cha-cha-chá, bolero, rumba, mambo, jazz, R&B, bomba, and plena.
+All of these elements are adapted to fit the basic Son montuno template when performed within the context of salsa.

-Originally the name salsa was used to label commercially several styles of Latin dance music, but nowadays it is considered a musical style on its own and one of the staples of Latin American culture.
+Originally the name salsa was used to label commercially several styles of Hispanic Caribbean music, but nowadays it is considered a musical style on its own and one of the staples of Hispanic American culture.